iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > I want to give this 5 stars because the idea is great.
 Only knocked down to 4 because it doesn't always work, starting automatically at 80% charge.
 Maybe this is a problem with the APIs available, but it would be good it they could find a way around it.
 I'd be happy if it always started when charging, even if that slows charging a bit.
 Maybe that could be made an option.<br> :date: __2021-02-19 09:28:14__

-> Darei 5 stelle, ma non sempre l'app parte in automatico quando attacco il telefono alla presa<br> :date: __2021-02-18 00:17:15__

-> Can make my phone a bit hotter than I am comfortable with.<br> :date: __2021-02-13 23:03:54__

-> App is good but could be better.
-The platform & institutions should take cues from BOINC's Android app's advance settings & notification feature.
-Also, as others have mentioned, you need to keep the calculations coming at a steady rate or at least inform users if there will be a slow down.
-BOINC institutions do this - they inform users if there will be a pause for maintenance or other reasons.<br> :date: __2021-02-11 22:45:34__

 #### 3-star reviews